 When you buy an iPad Pro, you’re paying for a flagship user experience.
 The redesigned iPad Pro features the smallest bezel on any Apple tablet ever and also incorporates Face ID biometrics first seen on the iPhone X.

-While your own experience may vary, I’ve found typing on the Smart Keyboard folio a pleasant experience.
+While your own experience may vary, typing on the Smart Keyboard Folio is a pleasant experience.
 Despite sitting almost flat against the desk, the keyboard is comfortable and allows you to type at speed as a comparably-sized MacBook would.
 This wasn’t the case with Apple’s original 9.7-inch iPad Pro folio, which felt cramped.

-Furthermore, the A12X Bionic chip found inside the iPad Pro outshines many laptops in terms of raw power and overall system performance.
+Furthermore, the A12Z Bionic chip found inside the iPad Pro outshines many laptops in terms of raw power and overall system performance.
 You’ll have no problems editing 4K videos in iMovie, playing intensive 3D games, or using two apps side-by-side with all that power at your disposal.
 Fortunately, aside from the size, both the 12.9-inch and 11-inch models of the iPad Pro come equipped with the same hardware and software.

 Best iPad for Tight Budgets: iPad